onymous-games/breadwinner/cheat_sheet.md

 1. Deactivate Bots

 Handy tips:
-- Moving a ShieldBot to the enemy's starting zone prevents everything except a SoldierBot from leaving the factory
+- Moving a Shield to the rival's Delivery tile prevents everything except a Soldier from leaving the factory
 - A bot must end its turn in a way which leaves no more than two bots on any tile.
 - Use the BotFactory distances to your advantage.
 Production/Defensive bots often travel a shorter distance than offensive bots.